mlpbraga/algorithms/README.md

 # Algorithms

-Python implementation of algorithms described in Cormen's book.
+Python implementation of some algorithms described in Cormen's book.